 How can I pay my Private Parking Fine (PCN)?

 You might be in a position where you’ve realised that your parking charge notice was rightfully issued due to a mistake on your part, but don’t worry, everyone makes mistakes.
 The good thing here is that paying a private parking fine is really simple!
-Most private parking companies will have dedicated payment portals to pay off your fine in one simple action.
+Most private parking companies will have dedicated payment portals online to pay off your fine in one simple action.

 All of the details you’ll need will have arrived with your PCN, but you’ll need to find the website of the parking company that issued the ticket, enter your registration number and PCN reference, and follow the instructions from there on out.